Derev05/derev05.github.io/_posts/2026-12-01-setting-up-pfsense.md

 Configuring the Network: OVS Switches and IntPorts
 ----
 Before I can install pfSense, I will need to add an additional network interface into my Proxmox network config to house my LAN and VLAN subnets.

 For now, I'm setting up only one VLAN subnet that will be used for my Active Directory Lab.

+For this setup, I'll be following 0xBen's guide and using OVS (Open vSwitch) bridges instead of the default Linux bridges.
+I've tried it with Linux bridges and I feel that OVS bridges make it easier to manage the VLAN setups from the pfSense VM.